-While spinal cord injuries do not always result in paralysis, even minor injuries can be extremely painful and require a great deal of recovery.
+While spinal cord injuries do not always result in paralysis, even minor damages can be extremely painful and require a great deal of recovery.
 Chronic pain from neck and back injuries can cause changes in lifestyle, loss of sleep, and may require surgery and physical therapy.
-More serious spinal injuries can result in paralysis, which can greatly impact the rest of a person's life.
-If you or a family member has been in a serious accident resulting in a spinal cord injury, call Hardwick & Pendergast, P.S., at (888) 228-3860 for a free legal consultation.
+On top of facing the physical challenges of a spinal cord injury, victims often face financial hardship and emotional strain.
+If you or a loved one were the victim of a spinal cord injury, don't tackle the legal challenges alone.
+Call Hardwick & Pendergast, P.S., at (888) 228-3860 for a free legal consultation.

-A spinal cord injury occurs when the body is struck by an external force.
-It is not a condition that results from disease.
-A spinal cord injury creates weakness and sometimes complete immobility in the normal motor functions of the body.
+A spinal cord injury occurs when the body is struck by an external force, creating weakness and sometimes complete immobility in the normal motor functions of the body.
 The degree of impairment will depend on where the spine is injured, and how severe the injury is.